top of page

 RICHARD AND HELEN

 Richard is Helen’s dad and she his carer.
-These particular portraits came about through Helen finding out about the project and inviting me to meet Richard - also an artist.
+This particular portrait came about through Helen finding out about the project and inviting me to meet Richard - also an artist.
 During the sittings the open and candid conversations about life and death were refreshing and joyful.

 DAD